Tausand-dev/TempicoSoftware/README.md

 This will generate our documentation in PDF format.

 ## Generate documentation for a new version
-If we create a new script that has been documented is not necessary to run all steps executed before.
+If we create a new script for a new version that has not been documented yet is not necessary to run all steps executed before.
 However we need to run the following command again:
 ```
 sphinx-apidoc -o docs .
 ```
 This will regenerate all `.rst` files for all Python scripts inside the `.src` folder.
 We must again remove the `.rst` files for the modules that were not documented and delete them from `modules.rst`.
 It is necessary to reconfigure the `index.rst` file as specified in previous steps.

-After this, we can run the commands again to generate the documentation according to the required format:
+After this , we can run the commands again to generate the documentation according to the required format:

 ```
 .\make.bat html